-- Even as summer ends, indoor water parks are still open
+- Even though we’re in the middle of winter, indoor water parks are still open

 - Chlorine inactivates coronavirus particles